anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

 1. Act honestly and in good faith in all League matters.
 1. Compete with sportsmanship and respect for opponents, teammates, umpires, and League officials.
-1. Comply with all League rules, facility rules, and applicable laws.
+1. Comply with all League Policy, facility rules, and applicable laws.
 1. Refrain from conduct detrimental to the League’s competitive standards, reputation, or operations.
 1. Follow directives issued by umpires and League officials during games and League activities.